 What is the construction schedule?

-Construction on the bridge is scheduled to begin in fall 2024 and be completed in fall 2025.
-VDOT is continuing to explore opportunities to deliver the project earlier.
+Construction on the bridge is scheduled to begin in fall 2023 and be completed in fall 2024.

 What will impacts be during construction?